 - Public speaking

 - Guest blogging

 If you want to work from home as a bookkeeper, you’ll need to invest in your professional development.
 The good news is it’s widely available!
-Not only do conferences, events, and professional groups enable you to meet other people in your industry, they can help you connect with clients, stay on top of changes you need to know about and keep yourself competitive.
-Watch for webinars, online courses, books and training sessions relevant to the bookkeeping, finance and accounting industries.
+Not only do conferences, events, and professional groups enable you to meet other people in your industry, they can help you connect with clients, stay on top of changes you need to know about, and keep yourself competitive.
+Watch for webinars, online courses, books, and training sessions relevant to the bookkeeping, finance, business, and accounting industries.

-Whether you want to work full- or part-time hours, bookkeeping is a flexible work from home job with a lot of opportunity.
-Bookkeepers are needed in nearly every industry and company, and it’s something you can do from home without a large investment on the front end.
+Whether you want to work full- or part-time hours, bookkeeping is a flexible work from home job with a lot of opportunities.
+Bookkeepers are needed in virtually every industry and company, and it’s something you can do from home without a large investment on the front end.
 When you work from home as a bookkeeper, you get to choose your own path, whether it’s W2 employment, freelancing, or being your own own boss!

 If you think you want to work from home as a bookkeeper, sign up for this free bookkeeping course to test the waters.

 Do you work from home as a bookkeeper?
 Drop us a note; we’d love to hear about your experience!

 Originally published March 1, 2017.
 Content updated August 2023.